diablo-immortal/diablo-auto-fish/README.md

 - Choose fish type and location, and click Auto Fishing.
 - To stop, switch out and click Stop Fishing.

 ## For Mac Users using sideloadly to run Diablo Immortal on M1/M2 Macs:

 To be completed...

+## Contact

+If you have any questions or concerns, please contact me at q30zhang@gmail.com.